Greimore1/RSS-Project-Scala/README.md

 ## Overview
 This is a simple RSS Reader built with Scala.
-The application has a graphical user interface (GUI) using ScalaFX and a backend to fetch and display RSS feed titles.
+The application has a GUI using ScalaFX and a backend to fetch and display RSS feed titles.

 ## Features
 - Enter an RSS feed URL.